 A portion of expenses related to entertaining or hosting business and cooperation partners can be made exempt from tax.
 Entertaining or hosting is generally understood to include catering, accommodation, transportation and entertainment of guests and business partners which are therefore partially related to business activities.

 By law, a fixed sum of 32 euros per month plus 2% of the payments which have been subject to social tax (i.e. the salary fund of the company) in the relevant month are exempt.
 Amounts above this threshold which is different for each company is taxed with CIT.
 Tax return “TSD” Annex 5 keeps automatic track of the balance.

 Note that if employees or management board members partake in these events, then costs related to them are not deductible and instead should be taxed as fringe benefits.

 Gifts and donations

 Gifts have to be with a value that can be expressed in money i.e. with a clear consumable value for the recipient.
 Advertising printouts, product samples or presents with a value of less than 10 euros (net of VAT) are not taxed as gifts since they hold little consumable value.
 Anything above 10 euros is taxed with 20/80 CIT which applies on the full amount.

-With respect to charitable donations, then it is possible to make tax-exempt donations to non-profit organizations and foundations who have been verified and put on a list managed by the tax authorities.
+With respect to charitable donations, then it is possible to make tax-exempt donations to non-profit organisations and foundations who have been verified and put on a list managed by the tax authorities.
 The List of associations benefiting from income tax incentives can be found at the website of the Estonian Tax and Customs Board under Public Data Inquiries.